Julian-Robinson/blog/source/_posts/Hello-World-Starting-a-Blog-With-Hexo.md

 ## Deployment

+> Check out my post on  {% post_link Hexo-pt2-Custom-Domains-and-HTTPS-and-Netlify hosting with Netlify %} - I managed to simplify this whole process and this section isn't required anymore.

 I opted to use GitHub Pages for hosting this blog, it's free so hard to justify anything else just yet.
 Hexo includes a deployment plugin specifically for writing to GitHub, so deployments are super easy.

 Simply install the plugin with NPM: